Irish republicanism: Violence

-According to Malachi O'Doherty, Sinn Féin politicians often presented republican terrorist violence as an inevitable result of partition and British rule.
+According to Malachi O'Doherty, Sinn Féin politicians often presented republican violence as an inevitable result of partition and British rule.
 This rhetorical device allowed for some republican politicians to evade responsibility for violence and further their political goals of a reunited Ireland.
 Colonialism and neocolonialism have been invoked by republicans in relation to the movement's militancy.

 Connection to left-wing politics

 Irish republicanism was influenced by French radicalism.
 Typical of these classical Radicals are 19th century such as the United Irishmen in the 1790s, Young Irelanders in the 1840s, Fenian Brotherhood in the 1880s, as well as Sinn Féin, and Fianna Fáil in the 1920s.
-Although recurring, socialist thought has proven contentious: class interests prioritised by some while others emphasis nationalist rhetoric.
+Although recurring, socialist thought has proven contentious: class interests prioritised by some while others emphasise nationalist rhetoric.
 The Land War was used to organise republican action with little regard to class conflict.
 Class politics – coupled with the Northern Irish civil rights movement - have been credited by some republicans to have unduly demilitarised the movement, especially at the onset of the Troubles.